 The rules are explained in general terms but the fundamental principles are also detailed which will allow greater benefit from the course.
-The course addresses the key aspects of design, construction, maintenance and operation of aircraft across the wide spectrum of technologies met in aerospace.
+The course addresses the key aspects of design, production, maintenance and operation of aircraft across the wide spectrum of technologies in aerospace.

 At a glance

 Course structureThe course is delivered over 5 days and is mostly in the form of lectures.
 Group work is also used to enable discussions among the participants.
 All delegates will receive a Certificate of Attendance at the end of the course.

 On completion of this course, you will be able to:

 • Describe the legal basis which underpins airworthiness regulation in aircraft design, production, operation and maintenance.

 • Interpret the principles of airworthiness as applied to the process of aircraft and engine certification and ensuring their continuing airworthiness throughout the lifecycle.

 • Communicate the importance of airworthiness requirements as they relate to aircraft design, production, operation and maintenance.

 • Articulate the process for Continuing Airworthiness Management for different types and sizes of operator.

 - Airworthiness lessons learned - review of significant accidents